Autopilot features in rules

 The prompt is for instructions, not decisions

-Good example — This prompt assumes the conversation has already been classified as an invoice timing question from a VIP customer by an upstream Branch by Autopilot answer and Branch by condition step.
+Good example This prompt assumes the conversation has already been classified as an invoice timing question from a VIP customer by an upstream Branch with Autopilot and Branch by condition step.
 The prompt doesn't re-decide what the message is about; it just tells Autopilot exactly how to respond:

 Tell the customer that they will receive an invoice at the latest 48 hours after their order has been placed.
 Also share a link to the Help Center article on invoices.
 Then let them know they should reach back out if they haven't received the invoice after 48 hours.